 Forms of hydrotherapy

-Hydrotherapy can include anything from floating in the water and simply benefiting from the increased temperature and relaxation properties, to full on, intense exercise sessions.
+Hydrotherapy can include anything from floating in the water (Hot tubs) and simply benefiting from the increased temperature and relaxation properties, to full-on, intense exercise sessions.
 The form of hydrotherapy used will depend entirely on the individual in question and the facilities available.

 One method of hydrotherapy is known as the Bad Ragaz Ring Method.
 It is a method of muscle re-education where the patient is floated and specific patterns of resistance, endurance, elongation, relaxation, range of motion, and tonal reduction are used.

 As mentioned above, all exercises can be progressed by increasing the speed of the movement or the turbulence of the water.
 Other methods of increasing difficulty include increasing surface area.
 This can be achieved for example by holding something wide in the hand (such as a racket or bat) when moving it through the water.